hmgomes/StreamingRandomPatches/README.md

 ## Important source files
 If you are here, then you are probably looking for the implementations used in the original paper, in this case, you only need to look for StreamingRandomPatches.java

+## Datasets
+The datasets and synthetic data streams are available in the `\dataset` directory.

 ## How to execute it
 To test StreamingRandomPatches you can copy and paste the following command in the interface (right click the configuration text edit and select "Enter configuration”).
 Sample command: